auanasgheps/snapraid-aio-script/README.md

 	- Delayed option, disabled by default.
 Run scrub only after a number of script executions, e.g. every 7 times.
 If you don't want to scrub your array every time, this one is for you.
 	- Data to be scrubbed - by default 5% older than 10 days.
 	- Scrub new data - scrub the data that was just added by the sync.
 - Pre-hashing - enabled by default.
-Mitigate the lack of ECC memory, reading data twice to avoid silent read errors.
+Mitigates the lack of ECC memory, reading data twice to avoid silent read errors.
 - Force zero size sync -  disabled by default.
 Forces the operation of syncing a file with zero size that before was not.
 Use with caution!
 - Snapraid Status - disabled by default.
 Shows the status of the array.
 	- This info can also be sent to Telegram or Discord